 MC Law is accredited by the American Bar Association (ABA) and is a member of the Association of American Law Schools, the International Association of Law Schools, and the American Society of Comparative Law.
 J.D. graduates are eligible to take the bar exam in all fifty states and the District of Columbia.
 MC Law is approved by the ABA to offer the LL.M. degree to students holding an academic law degree from a foreign university, but the ABA does not accredit LL.M. programs.
 LL.M. graduates are eligible to take the bar examination in several states.
 Interested persons should consult with the bar examining authorities for specific states for eligibility requirements.
 For further information regarding eligibility for admission to the bar, see the section on Admission to a State Bar in this catalog for further information regarding bar admissions.
 The Council of the Section of Legal Education and Admission to the Bar of the American Bar Association may be contacted at 321 North Clark Street, Chicago, IL 60654-7598, telephone, 312-988-6738.

-Mississippi College is accredited by The Commission on Colleges of the Southern Association of Colleges and Schools to award the bachelor's and master's degrees, education specialist degrees, the education doctorate, and the first professional doctorate in law.
-Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 2033-4097, or call 404-679-4500 for questions about the accreditation of Mississippi College.
-The Commission is to be contacted only if there is evidence that appears to support the university's significant noncompliance with a requirement or standard.
+Mississippi College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award bachelors, masters, education specialist degrees, and doctoral degrees.
+Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Mississippi College.

 Statements of Compliance with Federal Education Laws